 Believe it or not, it is common for inmates to discuss their pending case, talk about other crimes they were involved in, name and identify other participants and possible witnesses, and much more.
 For the Prosecutors and Detectives listening on the line, these phone calls often break a case wide open and seal the inmate’s fate.

-Most facilities that record inmate’s calls or visitations play a preliminarily recorded message informing the inmate that their call or visitation will be recorded.
-Otherwise, you will hear the typical “click” which means that supervisor has joined your conversation.
-Another “click” will tell you that supervisor is offline, but it doesn’t mean that your call is not recorded anymore!
+Most facilities that record inmate’s calls play a preliminary message informing the inmate that their call will be recorded.
+They also post notices indicating visits are monitored as well.
+Sometimes you can hear a “click” that indicates a law enforcement official has joined your conversation.
+Another “click” will tell you that the supervisor is offline, but that doesn’t mean that your call is no longer being recorded!

 The use of taped calls against inmates has become so prevalent that some defense lawyers put a warning on their websites: “DO NOT say anything at all that you do not want to hear played back to the Judge in the courtroom at your trial.”

-When a 3rd party (loved one or friend) is involved in the conversation, it opens the possibility that such calls are no longer subject to the attorney-client privilege from State discovery.
+When a 3rd party (loved one or friend) is involved in the conversation, it opens up the possibility that calls are no longer subject to the attorney-client privilege, making it eligible for State discovery.
 As we mentioned, calls to anyone other than the inmate’s attorney will be monitored and recorded.
 It is surprising how much is said during these calls, even after the very clear recording lets everyone on the call know that the call is being recorded.

-We understand the importance of calls from those incarcerated to family members and loved-ones.
-They can serve as a crucial “lifeline” to someone behind bars and the “outside world.”
-In some cases, they may even be the one thing allowing an inmate to hold on while their case moves forward.
+We understand the importance of calls from the incarcerated to their family members and loved-ones.
+They can serve as a crucial “lifeline” to someone behind bars, connected them to the “outside world.”
+In some cases, this communication can be the one thing giving an inmate the courage and motivation to hang in there while their case moves forward.

-However, you should keep in mind that anything inmate says from their facility can be used against them.
-To close friends and family members who are reading this, you can do a lot to keep your loved one from harming him or herself as a result of something they said.
+However, you should always keep in mind that anything you or the inmate say can be used against either of you.
+To close friends and family members who are reading this, you can do a lot to prevent your loved one from causing more damage to him/her as a result of something said.

-Here, we have discussed the dangers of the inmate phone system, and how best to maintain contact with your loved one while not making his legal situation any worse.
+It is imperative to be aware of the potential “danger zones” that exist in the system, and how to best avoid falling victim to them.
+We have discussed the dangers of the inmate phone system, and how best to maintain contact with your loved one while not making his legal situation worse.
 By following these suggestions, you will go a long way towards avoiding the pitfalls that those without this information easily fall victim to.